The Oklahoma NP Practice Environment

 NPs in Oklahoma deserve better, and so do their patients.
 Restrictive practice laws like those in Oklahoma were developed and enacted in the previous century, and, as a result, they regulate the type of nurse practitioner who existed in the previous century.
 But the modern NP is different.

 Today, NP educational standards have matured, diversified, and specialized to the point of being incomparable to their condition at the time when these restrictive laws were created.
 Contemporary research has repeatedly shown that modern NPs provide high-quality, cost-effective care that improves patient outcomes.
-The only aspect of NP practice that hasn’t evolved is the type of law restricting it, like the one in place in Oklahoma.
+The only aspect of NP practice that hasn’t evolved is the type of law restricting it.

 The Fight for Modern Legislation